-These tips are best suited to users who have some prior experience with Unity’s 2D toolset.
-If you are new to developing 2D games with Unity, we recommend you start with our 2D Guide for new users.
+These tips best serve users who have some prior experience with Unity’s 2D toolset.
+Another great resource for professional creators developing commercial 2D games with Unity is our e-book, 2D game art, lighting, and animation.

 General performance tips